-We are the St. Louis region’s only practice dedicated to the special needs of pediatric and adolescent gynecology patients.
+We are the St. Louis region’s only practice dedicated to the special needs of pediatric, adolescent and young adult gynecology patients.

 We provide professional care that you can trust to meet the unique medical and surgical gynecologic needs of infants, children, young adolescents and teenagers.
 While most of our patients are referred in from the greater St. Louis area, it is not unusual for a family to travel hundreds of miles for our specialized care.

-The physicians at the Center for Pediatric and Adolescent Gynecology work closely with referring physicians and other specialists at St. Louis Children’s Hospital to provide a comprehensive program for evaluation, specialized treatment, and follow-up care for infants, children and teens.
+Our Washington University Pediatric, Adolescent & Young Adult Gynecology Physicians work closely with referring physicians and other specialists at St. Louis Children’s Hospital to provide a comprehensive program for evaluation, specialized treatment, and follow-up care for infants, children and teens.
 The conditions we treat include:

 - Menstrual periods that are heavy, frequent/infrequent, painful or irregular